 Led by Shannon Daley-Harris, Proctor Institute Director, Children’s Defense Fund.

 - Healing Haunted Histories: Injustice and Families Stories

 American landscapes and narratives are “haunted” by Indigenous genocide, Black enslavement, and other historic and continuing social injustices.
 We will explore how trauma and resilience, as well as devised and dismembered stories, inhabit our family and communal places, memories and myths.
 Working from our recently completed book project exploring “Landlines, Bloodlines & Songlines,” we’ll map inward and outward journeys to face our collective history and to practice restorative solidarity, especially in our home places.
 Participants are encouraged to bring whatever fragments you can gather of your genealogical and geographic history for this interactive process.

 In his meditation “To Make a Rest of Motion,” Howard Thurman wrote, “It is ever a grace and a benediction to be able to come to a halt, to stop, to pause, to make a rest of motion.
 Thus we are privileged to turn aside from the things that occupy and preoccupy our minds in the daily round, to take a long intimate look at ourselves both in retrospect and prospect….”
-Each day at CDF’s Proctor Institute is full of emotions and insights, ideas and information, challenge and opportunity, community and commitment.
+CDF’s Proctor Institute evokes emotions and insights, introduces ideas and information, presents challenge and opportunity, generates community and commitment.
 We have heard, seen, and felt things that touch different and deep places in our hearts and minds.
 You are invited into this time and safe space to “make a rest of motion” and reflect with others on what these days have stirred in you.
 Join Proctor’s Co-Chaplains in Residence for this time of conversation and contemplation.
 All ages are welcome.